 Award Details

-The two Lancaster dissertations are entered into a national competition sponsored by the Council of Graduate Schools.
-In past years, three Lancaster Award winners have been recipients of the national prize.
-A check for $1,000 and a plaque will be awarded upon completion of entry for national competition.
-Award recipients will be members of the Graduate Division Commencement Ceremony’s Platform Party, where they will be presented with their award.
+One dissertation will be selected for each of the two categories.
+The two Lancaster Award dissertations will be entered into a national competition sponsored by the Council of Graduate Schools.
+Award recipients will be members of the Graduate Division Commencement Ceremony’s Platform Party, where they will be presented with a medal and a check for $1,000.

 About Winifred and Louis Lancaster